sunpoper/RMT2LZSS/README.md

 # RMT2LZSS
 C# RMT 1.28 player (C# version of the original 6502 asm player)

+(I named it RMT2LZSS but it should really be RMT2SAPR as it doesn't contain the LZSS compressor by dmsc)

 Just create an empty C# project and add the files.
 Then run it with the following sequence:

             string filename = "Battle Squadron Title 100hz Final.rmt";